Longlisted for 2012 ReLit Award!

 The Onion Man doesn’t speak English and is tormented by the other workers.
 After his son dies, he commits suicide at the factory, and the girl finds his body.
 This traumatic event causes her to rethink the direction of her life.

-Kathryn Mockler is the author of the poetry books Onion Man (Tightrope Books, 2011) and The Saddest Place on Earth (forthcoming in December 2012 with DC Books).
+Kathryn Mockler is the author of the poetry books Onion Man (Tightrope Books, 2011) and The Saddest Place on Earth DC Books, 2012).
 She received her MFA from the University of British Columbia and her BA in Honors English and Creative Writing.
 Her writing has appeared in Descant, Joyland, The Capilano Review, The Antigonish Review, The Puritan, La Petite Zine, Geist, and This Magazine.
 Her films have been broadcast on TMN, Movieola, and Bravo and have screened at numerous festivals.
 Currently, she teaches creative writing at Western University and is the co-founder of the online journal The Rusty Toque.

 Praise for Onion Man